 What is cremation?

-Cremation is an increasingly popular alternative to burials for many individuals.
+Cremation is an increasingly popular alternative to traditional burials for many individuals.
 It involves the process where crematories, reduce the deceased body to its most basic elements.
-Some crematories allow families to witness the cremation if they wish.
+Some crematories allow families to witness the cremation process if they wish.
 The cremated remains can be set in a variety of containers too.

 - Identifying the loved one and obtaining authorization for cremation.